 Gary was one of the driving forces behind the recruiting and coaching the 2nd generation of the Minnesota Wrestling Club.
 He wrestled alongside Brad Rheingans, Pat Marcy, Dan Chandler, John Hughes, Tom Press, Jim Andre, Evan Johnson, Gary Pelcl, Brian Gust, and Bruce Thompson.
 According to many of his teammates, Gary’s enthusiasm, love for the sport, and story-telling ability will never be forgotten.
 Gary continued to be involved in coaching after his career, and his son was a Minnesota State High School Champion.

 Today Gary is the CEO of Victoria’s Bakery.
-Gary’s wife name is Victoria.
+Gary’s wife’s name is Victoria.
 They have two children, Amir and Maria.

 Luke Becker, Athlete

-Luke continued his wrestling success at the University of Minnesota, becoming a 4-time All-American, including a national title in 2002 at 157 lbs..
-He was also a member of the Gopher National Championship teams of 2001 and 2002, along with being a member on 3 Big Ten Championship teams from 2001-2003.
+Luke continued his wrestling success at the University of Minnesota, becoming a 4-time All-American, including a national title in 2002 at 157 lbs.
+He was also a member of the Gopher National Championship teams of 2001 and 2002, along with being a member of 3 Big Ten Championship teams from 2001-2003.
 He was a Big Ten Conference champion in 2002 and 2003.
-Luke finished his collegiate career with a 126-29 record, (10th best at the U)
+Luke finished his collegiate career with a 126-29 record (10th best at the U)

-In the 70-plus years of Minnesota’s amateur wrestling only 9 wrestlers have attended a Minnesota High School and then proceeded to win a NCAA title.
+In the 70-plus years of Minnesota’s amateur wrestling, only nine wrestlers have attended a Minnesota High School and then proceeded to win an NCAA title.
 Luke joined a very elite group that includes former Minnesota Gophers Dick Mueller, Evan Johnson, Pat Neu, Marty Morgan, and recently Jason Ness and Tony Nelson.
-Two other athletes, James Kammen and Joel Sharratt also attended a Minnesota High School and won a national title outside of Minnesota.
-Luke’s accomplishments have only been achieved by a handful of young athletes, and it speaks volumes to Luke’s abilities.
+Two other athletes, James Kammen and Joel Sharratt, also attended a Minnesota High School and won a national title outside of Minnesota.
+Luke’s accomplishments have only been achieved by a handful of young athletes, and it speaks volumes about Luke’s abilities.
 He was a solid wrestler in all positions, and he will long be regarded as one of Minnesota’s finest ever.

 Upon graduating from the University with a degree in Educational Psychology/Youth Studies, Luke has served as an assistant coach for the Gophers.